Storidge/cio-user-docs/kubernetes_storage/storage_classes.md

 # Storage Classes

 Kubernetes provides the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) resource as a way to deliver different types of storage to the cluster.
-A `StorageClass` can represent storage with different media or backends, performance guarantees, data protection capabilities or services, etc.
+A storage class can represent storage with different media or backends, performance guarantees, data protection capabilities or services, etc.

 [Dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) of volumes is dependent on the `StorageClass` resource.
-At least one or more `StorageClass` must be deployed in the cluster before volumes can be dynamically provisioned.
-Multiple `StorageClasses` can be deployed with each presenting access to different capabilities and services of the underlying storage systems.
+At least one or more storage class must be deployed in the cluster before volumes can be dynamically provisioned.
+Multiple storage classes can be deployed with each presenting access to different capabilities and services of the underlying storage systems.

 ## Storage Class Fields

-The name of the `StorageClass` is how users request a particular class.
-In the `StorageClass` below, the [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) (metadata) sets `cio-default` as the default.
-A default `StorageClass` is useful for automatic provisioning of volumes for `PersistentVolumeClaims` that do not name any storage class, i.e. the `storageClassName` field is not specified.
+The name of the `StorageClass` resource is how users request a particular class.
+In the storage class below, the [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) (metadata) sets `cio-default` as the default.
+A default storage class is useful for automatic provisioning of volumes for persistent volume claims that do not name any storage class, i.e. the `storageClassName` field is not specified.

 ```
 kind: StorageClass